Astroware-Incorporated/Huelength/README.md

 # Wavelength

-Wavelength is a revolutionary JavaScript library, that can take a wavelength in nanometers (Because all light travels in waves, and all waves have a wavelength.), and convert it into a color in the RGB format.
+Wavelength is a revolutionary Electron app, that can take a wavelength in nanometers (Because all light travels in waves, and all waves have a wavelength.), and convert it into a color in the RGB format.